Learn-TypeScript/understanding-typescript/README.md

     - About let, const etc...
 5.  - **Classes & Interfaces** ...
         - [Classes](https://www.typescriptlang.org/docs/handbook/classes.html)
         - [Interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html) One of TypeScript’s core principles is that type checking focuses on the shape that values have.
 This is sometimes called **“duck typing” or “structural subtyping”**.
+In TypeScript, interfaces fill the role of naming these types, and are a powerful way of defining contracts within your code as well as contracts with code outside of your project.
         - [Readonly](https://www.typescriptlang.org/docs/handbook/interfaces.html#readonly-properties) TypeScript comes with a `ReadonlyArray<T> `type that is the same as `Array<T> `with all mutating methods removed, so you can make sure you don’t change your arrays after creation:
         ```js
+             interface Point {
+               readonly x: number;
+               readonly y: number;
+             }
+            ...
             let a: number[] = [1, 2, 3, 4];
             let ro: ReadonlyArray<number> = a;

             ro[0] = 12; // error!
         ```
         - An interface describes the structure of an object.
 Use it to type-check an object.
 But why not use just `custom types` then?
-        - Note: From the docs: You’ll see that there are two syntaxes for building types: Interfaces and Types.
-You should prefer interface.
+        - Note from the docs: You’ll see that there are two syntaxes for building types: `Interfaces` and `Types`. **You should prefer interface**.
 Use type when you need specific features.
          - Differences between `interfaces` and `custom types`:
             1. Interfaces only describe the structure of an object.
 In custom types you can store also other things like `union types` etc. So when using an interface it's clear you want to describe the structure of an object.
             2. You can implement an interface inside a class.
 It can be used as a contract a class can implement and then has to adhere to.
 Then you can share an interface among different classes.
-Note: A class may implement multiple interfaces.
+A class may implement multiple interfaces.
             3. We can implement `Inheritance` in interfaces by extending in an interface another one, or even multiple.
             4. With Interfaces you can describe the structure of a function too.
 But probably it's a bit more common to use custom types.
             5. Interfaces: mark properties as optional by adding a `?` after the property.
 Note: You can also mark methods as optional: `myMethod?(){}`.
 And also parameters of methods...